pippin88/linuxcnc-hardware/README.md

 ARM computers such as the Raspberry Pi or Orange Pi can be used

 # Hardware Interface to CNC machine
-There are multiple different ways to interface between LinuxCNC controller software, and CNC hardware (such as stepper / servo drivers, limits switches, inputs and outputs etc.)
+There are multiple different ways to interface between LinuxCNC controller software, and CNC hardware (such as stepper / servo drivers, limit switches, inputs and outputs etc.)

 Interfaces include:
 - Parallel Port